-- Statistics (semester long) - Can be taken after successful completion of Algebra 2. - Some universities do not count Statistics as a math course. - AIM Algebra 1 - Academic support class that allows the student to get help with Algebra 1. - Students earn an elective credit for AIM, not a math credit. - AIM Geometry - Academic support class that allows the student to get help with Geometry. - Students earn an elective credit for AIM, not a math credit. - ALEKS College Prep Math can be taken after successful completion of Geometry. - ALEKS High School Math Mastery can be taken prior to completion of Geometry.
+- Statistics (semester long) - can be taken after successful completion of Algebra 2. - Some universities do not count Statistics as a math course. - AIM Algebra 1 - · Academic support class that provides help with the content of Algebra 1. - Students earn an elective credit for AIM, not a math credit. - AIM Geometry - Academic support class that provides help with the content of Geometry. - o Students earn an elective credit for AIM, not a math credit. - ALEKS College Prep Math can be taken after successful completion of Geometry. - · ALEKS Math Mastery can be taken prior to successful completion of Geometry.